Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 Our implementation assumes that the superadiabatic temperature gradient concentrates in a thin thermal boundary layer, which leads to a temperature jump between structural layers, and thus the conduction equation gives the heat transport rate:

 where $k$ is thermal conductivity of the mantle, whose value varies depending on the physical state and the pressure level. $\Delta T_{\rm{CMB}}=T_{\rm{CMB},c}-T_{\rm{CMB},m}$ sets the temperature gradient at the boundary.
 The thickness of the thermal boundary layer $\delta$ is parameterized using scaling laws.
 Two regimes are considered here.
-The mantle convects in the so-called ``hard turbulence" regime \citep{ShraiSiggi:1990} in the liquid state ($\phi>0.5$), because of the low viscosity and large thickness of the magma ocean.
-For the solid convection ($\phi \leq 0.5$), $\delta$ is evaluated using the scaling law for the local Rayleigh number $Ra$, which approaches the critical Rayleigh number $Ra_c$ at the thermal boundary \citep{Nimmo2000,Nimmo2004}.
+The mantle convects in the so-called ``hard turbulence" regime \citep{ShraiSiggi:1990} in the liquid state ($\phi>\phi_{\rm{crit}}$), because of the low viscosity and large thickness of the magma ocean.
+For the solid convection ($\phi \leq \phi_{\rm{crit}}$), $\delta$ is evaluated using the scaling law for the local Rayleigh number $Ra$, which approaches the critical Rayleigh number $Ra_c$ at the thermal boundary \citep{Nimmo2000,Nimmo2004}.
 These give:

 where $\rho$ is local density, $g$ is local gravity, $\alpha$ is local thermal expansivity, $\kappa_m$ is the thermal diffusivity of the mantle, $\eta$ is the dynamic viscosity of the mantle, and $d$ is the thickness of the magma ocean.
+The critical melt fraction $\phi_{\rm{crit}}$ is chosen to be 0.5, inspired by \citet{Costa09,Bower18}.
 The Nusselt number $Nu$ parameterizes the increased heat transfer due to convection and depends on $Ra$.

 Adopting the \citet{ShraiSiggi:1990} parameterization yields the second equality in the first regime.
 In the above equations, we take the CMB as an example and similar implementation is also applied to the energy transport through other thermal boundaries including the MEB and mantle PCI.
 We find that the temperature jump at the boundary is usually very small, on the order of 1 K for the liquid convection, and is much more substantial, up to a few thousand K, for the solid convection.